|Address:||4913 Helbush Dr, Lakeport, CA 95453 Map|

-The Lake County Jail is located about 120 miles north of San Francisco, The address and phone number are:
+The Lake County Jail is located about 120 miles north of San Francisco.

 Below, friends and family of individuals incarcerated in the Lake County Detention Center can find important information regarding jail policies.
 Our team of California criminal defense lawyers provide key data on the following topics: